 What Are the Essential Elements of a First Aid Kit for Hiking?

-As we mentioned in the introduction, an “ideal” first aid kit will depend on your habits, your sports practice, your ability, and your ease in using first aid equipment.
-However, we can consider that certain elements remain essential components of a real “good” first aid kit that can be classified into different categories as follows:
+As we mentioned previously, an ideal first aid kit will depend on your habits, sports practice, ability, and ease of using first aid equipment.
+However, we can consider that certain elements remain essential to a really good first aid kit that can be classified into different categories as follows:

 To Prevent Minor Risks and Inconveniences:

-- Dressings, moleskin and protections to avoid blisters: so that you can avoid blisters and overheat of the feet as much as possible which could affect your progress, it is recommended to take these elements with you in your first aid kit.
+• Dressings, moleskin and protections to avoid blisters: So that you can avoid blisters and overheating of the feet as much as possible which could affect your progress, it is recommended to take these elements with you in your first aid kit.

-- A sports lotion or balm: to avoid overheating and chapping of the skin (it can also be optional depending on the intensity of your sports practice).
+• A sports lotion or balm: An outdoor lotion can be useful to avoid overheating and chapping of the skin (it can also be optional depending on the intensity of your sports practice).

 To Prevent Injuries and Illnesses: